reallyenglish/ansible-role-unbound/README.md

 in `unbound.conf(5)`.

 An element is a dict of zone.
 The dict must have a mandatory key, `name`, whose value is the name of the zone .
-Other keys in the dict is a setting for the zone, such as `forward-addr`, whose value is the value of the setting.
+Other key in the dict is a setting for the zone, such as `forward-addr`, whose value is the value of the setting.
 See "Forward Zone Options" in `unbound.conf(5)`.
-Values of optional settings can be a string or a list.
+Value of optional settings can be a string or a list.
 An example:

 ```yaml